If you’re wondering whether you somehow clicked through to a site other than BellyBelly, I’m not surprised.

 Whatever your personal feelings about porn, you can’t deny the statistics shared by Fight The New Drug are alarming.

-They reveal that nearly half of adults first watched porn between the ages of 11 and 13.
+Research reveals that nearly half of adults first watched porn between the ages of 11 and 13.
 Other research shows that 92% of boys are exposed to online porn before the age of 16.

 Let that sink in – only 8% of boys don’t see online porn before they turn 16.